AmbitiousRabbit/Data_Projects_TripleTen/README.md

 # Data_Projects_TripleTen
-Completed Projects While Apart Of TripleTen's DS Program | Total of 16 Projects
+Completed Projects While Apart Of TripleTen's DS Program | Total of 16 Projects - but the program has a total 17 sprints, the 16th sprint didn't have a project.

 |  Project No.  |     Title     | Project Description |
 | ------------- | ------------- | ------------------- |